Background – PRIO

 Other international conventions and agreements

-We have also taken into consideration other criteria used by different international forums such as the Stockholm Convention External link. on global restrictions concerning persistent organic pollutants (POP) and the Geneva Convention on Long-range Transboundary Air Pollution (CLRTAP) External link..
+We have also taken into consideration other criteria used by different international forums such as the Stockholm Convention External link. on global restrictions concerning persistent organic pollutants (POP) and the Montreal Protocol (pdf 7 MB) External link..
 Harmonising criteria is also important in order to facilitate communication with other countries concerning the criteria.
 Because of this are, for instance, the criteria used by the PRIO tool for PBT/vPvB substances not totally consistent with the criteria in the partial objective 3 A Non-Toxic Environment regarding PB/vPvB substances.
-The criteria in the PRIO tool for properties hazardous to health (allergenic, cancerogenic, mutagentic, toxic to reproduction, very high acute toxicity, specific organ toxicity after repeated exposure) en the environment (environmentally hazardous long-term effects) are consistent with the classification criteria (CLP Regulation) regarding these properties.
+The criteria in the PRIO tool for properties hazardous to health (allergenic, cancerogenic, mutagenic, toxic to reproduction, very high acute toxicity, specific organ toxicity after repeated exposure) en the environment (environmentally hazardous long-term effects) are consistent with the classification criteria (CLP Regulation) regarding these properties.

 Substances with properties Very high acute toxicity and specific organ toxicity after repeated exposure are not considered to be phase-out substances in PRIO.
 These substances may be very harmful even in small doses, but they can often be handled in a way that the risks will not be unacceptably high.

 The phase-out substances in PRIO are the very same once defined as “particularly hazardous substances” in the Swedish environmental objective A Non-Toxic Environment.
 These include CMR substances in category 1A, 1B, endocrine disruptors, particularly hazardous metals (Hg, Pb, Cd) and PBT/vPvB substances.
-In addition to this also ozone depleting substances and fluorinated greenhouse gases from The Montreal Protocol (pdf 7 MB) External link. are included in phase-out substances because the objective of this legislation is to phase out the substances concerned.
+In addition to this also ozone depleting substances and fluorinated greenhouse gases from the Kigali Amendment to The Montreal Protocol External link. are included in phase-out substances because the objective of this legislation is to phase out the substances concerned.